psychemedia/storytelling-notes/hudden_dudden.md

 "That 's really being well paid," said Great Claus.
 And he ran home in a hurry, took an axe, and killed all his four horses; then he flayed them, and carried off their skins to the town."

-"Hides! hides! who 'll buy any hides?" he cried through the streets.
+"Hides! hides! who'll buy any hides?" he cried through the streets.

 All the shoemakers and tanners came running, and asked how much he wanted for them.